Harold E. Varmus: Politics and government service

 In the early 1990s, following the award of their Nobel Prize, Varmus and Bishop became active in the politics of science, working principally with UCSF colleagues Bruce Alberts and Marc Kirschner, and with the Joint Steering Committee (later renamed the Coalition for the Life Sciences).
-He also co-chaired Scientists and Engineers for Clinton-Gore during the 1992 Presidential Campaign.
+He also co-chaired Scientists and Engineers for Clinton-Gore during the 1992 presidential campaign.

+In 2025, Dr. Varmus was among 75 Nobel Laureates that advocated that Robert Kennedy Jr. not be confirmed as Secretary of Health and Human Services due to concerns on the public health impact of the nomination given Mr. Kennedy's previous comments on vaccines and lack of health policy experiences.

 National Institutes of Health directorship

 After the resignation of NIH Director Bernadine Healy in April, 1993, Varmus was nominated for the post by President William J. Clinton in July, and confirmed by the Senate in November.
-As the NIH director, Varmus was credited with helping to nearly double the research agency's budget; but his tenure was also noted for appointments of outstanding scientists to serve as Institute Directors; for excellent relationships with members of Congress and the Administration; for leadership on clinical and AIDS research; for policy statements about stem cell research, cloning of organisms, gene therapy, and patenting; for promoting global health research, especially on malaria; and for construction of new facilities, including a new Clinical Center and a Vaccine Research Center at the NIH.
+As the NIH director, Varmus was credited with helping to nearly double the research agency's budget; his tenure was also noted for appointments of outstanding scientists to serve as Institute Directors; for excellent relationships with members of Congress and the Administration; for leadership on clinical and AIDS research; for policy statements about stem cell research, cloning of organisms, gene therapy, and patenting; for promoting global health research, especially on malaria; and for construction of new facilities, including a new Clinical Center and a Vaccine Research Center at the NIH.